 In the previous section, we’ve provided a real-life example of a distributed transaction.
 Distributed transactions in a microservice architecture pose two key challenges.

 The first one is maintaining ACID.
 To ensure the correctness of a transaction, it must be atomic, consistent, isolated, and durable (ACID).
 The atomicity ensures that all or none of the steps of a transaction should complete.
-The consistency takes data from one valid state to another valid state.
+Consistency takes data from one valid state to another valid state.
 Isolation guarantees that concurrent transactions should produce the same result that sequentially transactions would have produced.
 Lastly, durability means that committed transactions remain committed irrespective of any type of system failure.
-In a distributed transaction scenario, as the transaction spans across several services, it always remains a key concern to ensure ACID.
+In a distributed transaction scenario, as the transaction spans several services, it always remains a key concern to ensure ACID.

 The second one is managing the transaction isolation level.
 It specifies the amount of data that is visible in a transaction when the other services access the same data simultaneously.
 In other words, if one object in one of the microservice is persisted in the database while another request reads the data, should the service return the old or new data?

 The two-phase commit protocol (2PC) is a widely used pattern to implement distributed transactions.
 We can use this pattern in a microservice architecture to implement distributed transactions.